theorangepotato/programming-languages-2019/Calculator/README.md

 What do you learn about spaces and parentheses?

-If you have installed BNFC, you may want to change the grammar so that you can also parse expressions with variables.
+If you have installed BNFC, you may want to change the grammar and produce a new parser, so that you can also parse expressions with variables.
+See [here](https://github.com/alexhkurz/programming-languages-2019/blob/master/BNFC-installation.md) and [here](https://github.com/alexhkurz/programming-languages-2019/blob/master/BNFC-example.md) for details.